s-simoncelli/ptv/+PTV/@syncVideos/README.md

  - **lagMessage**     - The message about lag
  - **lagTracking**    - Struct array used by the tracking alghoritm

+`obj = PTV.syncVideos(...)` provides the following public methods:

+- **toStruct**        - Convert class properties to a structure variable
+- **interp**          - In case 'frameStep' is not set to 1, interpolate linearly the 'lag' table data so that the frame step for F1 is 1.
+Setting 'frameStep' to 1 may take a long time to sync the videos.
+The method updates `this.lag` with the new interpolated table.
+- **save**            - Save the lag data to a MAT file to be used in the track algorithm.
+Specify the output file name as input of the method.

 Once the audio tracks have been read, the program plots the first chunk of synchronised audio tracks:

 ![alt text](./audio_signals.png)